-Breast cancer is the most common cancer diagnosis for women with nearly one-third of female cancer cases being breast cancer.
-One in 8 women will be diagnosed with breast cancer in their lifetime.
-In recent years, the national breast cancer incidence rate has been increasing by an average of 0.5% per year.
-Breast cancer is the second-most common cause of cancer death among women, following lung cancer.
-Detecting breast cancer at an early stage is essential for survival, as the five-year survival rate for a woman with early-stage breast cancer is 99%.
-SC ranks 23rd in the nation for female breast cancer mortality rate.
-White women are diagnosed with breast cancer at a slightly higher rate than Black women; however, Black women die at a 40% higher rate.
-In 2021, the average inpatient charges associated with breast cancer were \$69,831 which added up to a total economic impact of \$25,883,071 for the state of SC.
+Breast cancer is the most common cancer diagnosis for women with nearly one-third of female cancer cases being breast cancer.85 One in 8 women will be diagnosed with breast cancer in their lifetime.
+In recent years, the national breast cancer incidence rate has been increasing by an average of 0.5% per year.67 Breast cancer is the second most common cause of cancer death among women, following lung cancer.
+Detecting breast cancer at an early stage is essential for survival, as the five-year survival rate for a woman with early-stage breast cancer is 99%.86 SC ranks 23rd in the nation for female breast cancer incidence rate and 7th in the nation for female breast cancer mortality rate.^{67,75} White women are diagnosed with breast cancer at a slightly higher rate than Black women, however, Black women die at a 40% higher rate.^{80,81} In 2021, the average inpatient charges associated with breast cancer were \$69,831 which added up to a total economic impact of \$25,883,071 for the state of SC.77